Prism

 Engineers

-Due to the type of law the firm specialises in, its clients usually prefer online engagement over face to face.
-That's why LegalVision has taken a digital-first approach from day one.
-However, running a growing law firm through email is not without its challenges.
+LegalVision specialises in commercial law services; its clients prefer online engagement over face-to-face interactions.
+The firm has taken a digital-first approach from day one.
+However, running a growing law practice through email is not without its challenges.

 📌 Problem